 issuing regulations for the electricity sector.

-The Brazilian electricity sector is undergoing a period of fundamental and radical change.
-Before 1993, the Brazilian tariff system guaranteed a rate of return for all electric utilities of 10-12% and required uniform tariffs for all customers of the same class throughout all of Brazil.
+Before 1993, the Brazilian tariff system guaranteed a rate of return for all electric utilities of 10-12% and required uniform tariffs for all customers of the same class throughout Brazil.
 Law 8631, adopted in 1993, abolished that system, and successive governments have introduced greater competition and transparency into the sector and produced greater involvement of the private sector in the ownership and future expansion of the industry.
-In particular, the government has sought to introduce competition into the wholesale generation and trading of electricity and transparency into the regulation of those sectors, where direct competition is not feasible, i.e., transmission and distribution.
-While further reform is required, the government has been largely successful in these areas, as evidenced by the substantial investor interest in the generation and distribution companies that have been privatized to date.
+The Government of Brazil sought to introduce competition into the wholesale generation and trading of electricity and a greater level of transparency into the regulation of the transmission and distribution sectors, where direct competition is not feasible.
+While further reform is required, the government has been largely successful, as evidenced by the substantial level of investor interest in the privatization of generation and distribution companies to date.

+Legal Framework

 Two Brazilian federal statutes enacted in 1995, the Power Sector Law and the Concessions Law, provide the legal framework governing the Brazilian electricity sector.

 The Concessions Law required the renewal of most of the existing concessions and that the granting of any new concessions for public utility services are preceded by a public bidding process.